DNA-based technologies will continue to increase the speed, sensitivity and accuracy of pest and pathogen detection and diagnosis.

 A competitive lateral flow assay with increasing spore numbers added.

-- AHDB Horticulture studentships CP 082 ‘Discovery and development of new phylloplane biocontrol agents to control insect pests’ identified several highly effective aphid killing biocontrol bacteria, CP 120 ‘Understanding the impact of phylloplane biocontrol agents on insects’ is seeking to determine whether improved aphid killing ability in the bacteria can be evolved and enhance the aphicidal properties.
+- AHDB Horticulture studentship CP 082‘Discovery and development of new phylloplane biocontrol agents to control insect pests’ identified several highly effective aphid-killing biocontrol bacteria.
+CP 120 ‘Understanding the impact of phylloplane biocontrol agents on insects’ is seeking to determine whether improved aphid-killing ability in the bacteria can be evolved and enhance the aphicidal properties

-- AHDB Horticulture project PE 029 ‘Protected tomato: Evaluation of biological treatments, biocides and an improved diagnostic for control of root mat disease’.
-The project aims to identify biological treatments and biocides that reliably control or suppress root mat disease by prevention of infection and transformation of protected tomato by bacteria carrying the root initiation plasmid (pRi) and to develop a rapid molecular test for early detection of infected plants.
+- AHDB Horticulture project PE 029‘Protected tomato: Evaluation of biological treatments, biocides and an improved diagnostic for control of root mat disease’ aims to identify biological treatments and biocides that reliably control or suppress root mat disease by prevention of infection and transformation of protected tomato by bacteria carrying the root initiation plasmid (pRi) and to develop a rapid molecular test for early detection of infected plants

-- AHDB Horticulture Pest and Disease calls - The aim of these calls is to develop IPM-based approach control methods for a range of crops where pest or disease is a high priority.
+AHDB Horticulture pest and disease calls aim to develop IPM-based approach control methods for a range of crops where pest or disease is a high priority.
 Work will include scientific review, efficacy, cultural control, precision, monitoring, genetics, resistance, elicitors, virus and diagnostics.
-The calls also aim to cover industry priority needs identified by the Horticulture Panels and high priority areas of work identified in the Gap analysis.
+The calls also aim to cover industry priority needs identified by the Horticulture panels and high-priority areas of work identified in the gap analysis

 A conference held in Australia in 2016 ‘Smart biosecurity science for horticulture’ has some different perspectives on surveillance, monitoring and diagnostics.